JorgeArguello1999/RAGFarmers/README.md

 ## 📌 Overview
 **AI-Licitaciones** is an AI-powered web platform designed to automate the analysis and comparison of construction tender documents (bidding terms, proposals, and contracts).
-The system uses **OCR** and an **AI ChatBot** framework to extract, classify, validate, and highlight key legal, technical, and financial aspects, enabling faster, more accurate, and risk-aware decision-making.
+The system uses **OCR** and an **AI Framework** to extract, classify, validate, and highlight key legal, technical, and financial aspects, enabling faster, more accurate, and risk-aware decision-making.

 ## Key Features
 - **OCR Processing**: Extracts text from both scanned and digital PDFs.